HackerUSA-CE/aisd-wde-5-responsive-boxes/README_Full_CSS.md

 }
 ```

+* These styles ensure that certain boxes take up more space in the grid, adding variety to the layout.

 7. **Hover Effect:**

 * The `box:hover` style adds a hover effect to all boxes.
-* This effect makes the boxes slightly larger when the mouse hovers over them, providing a simple but effective interaction.

 ```css
 .box:hover {
     transform: scale(1.05);
 }
 ```
+* This effect makes the boxes slightly larger when the mouse hovers over them, providing a simple but effective interaction.

 ### Step 3: Media Queries